 Severe bleeding: First aid

 - Help the injured person lie down.
 If possible, place the person on a rug or blanket to prevent loss of body heat.
+Elevate the feet if you notice signs of shock, such as weakness, clammy skin or a rapid pulse.
 Calmly reassure the injured person.

-- Don't remove the gauze or bandage.
-If the bleeding seeps through the gauze or other cloth on the wound, add another bandage on top of it.
-And keep pressing firmly on the area.
+- Add more bandages as needed.
+If the blood seeps through the bandage, add more gauze or cloth on top of the existing bandage.
+Then keep pressing firmly on the area.

 Tourniquets: A tourniquet is effective in controlling life-threatening bleeding from a limb.
 If needed, apply a commercially made tourniquet if it's available and you're trained in how to use it.
 Don't use an improvised tourniquet, such as a scarf or a belt.

 When emergency help arrives, tell them how long the tourniquet has been in place.

 Keep the person still.
 If you're waiting for emergency help to arrive, try to keep the injured person from moving.

 If you haven't called for emergency help, get the injured person to an emergency room as soon as possible.